owolfdev/supabase-auth/README.md

 - location (String): Location of the user
 - active (Boolean): Indicates whether the user is currently active or not

+You should create rls policies for reading privileges for all and update privileges for authenticated users only.

 You should create a database function that creates a new profile based on a new auth.user account.

 ```sql